Brian Jones: Death

 At around midnight on the night of 2–3 July 1969, Jones was discovered motionless at the bottom of his swimming pool at Cotchford Farm.
-His Swedish girlfriend, Anna Wohlin, was convinced he was alive when he was taken out of the pool, insisting he still had a pulse.
-However, by the time the doctors arrived, it was too late, and he was pronounced dead on arrival at the hospital at the age of 27.
+His Swedish girlfriend, Anna Wohlin, was convinced he was alive when he was taken out of the pool, insisting he still had a pulse; however, by the time the doctors arrived, it was too late, and he was pronounced dead on arrival at the hospital at the age of 27.
 The coroner's report stated it was a drowning, later clarified as "death by misadventure", and noted his liver and heart were greatly enlarged by past drug and alcohol abuse.

-Upon Jones' death, the Who's Pete Townshend wrote a poem titled "A Normal Day for Brian, A Man Who Died Every Day" (printed in The Times), Jimi Hendrix dedicated a song to him on US television, and Jim Morrison of the Doors published a poem titled "Ode to L.A.
+Upon Jones's death, the Who's Pete Townshend wrote a poem titled "A Normal Day for Brian, A Man Who Died Every Day" (printed in The Times); Jimi Hendrix dedicated a song to him on US television; and Jim Morrison of the Doors published a poem titled "Ode to L.A.
 While Thinking of Brian Jones, Deceased".
 Coincidentally, Hendrix and Morrison both died within the following two years, with Morrison's death falling on the same date as Jones's.
 All three died at the age of 27.

-The Rolling Stones performed at a free concert in Hyde Park on 5 July 1969, two days after Jones' death.
-The band decided to dedicate the concert (which had been scheduled weeks earlier as an opportunity to present their new guitarist, Mick Taylor) to Jones.
-Before the Stones' set, Jagger read excerpts from "Adonais", a poem by Percy Bysshe Shelley about the death of his friend John Keats, and stagehands released hundreds of white butterflies as part of the tribute.
-The band opened with a Johnny Winter song that was one of Jones' favourites, "I'm Yours and I'm Hers" with Mick Taylor on the slide guitar.
+On 5 July 1969, which was only two days after Jones's death, the Rolling Stones had been scheduled to perform a free concert in Hyde Park.
+The concert had originally been promoted weeks earlier as the first public appearance of Mick Taylor as the band's new guitarist.
+The band decided instead to dedicate their upcoming Hyde Park performance to the memory of Jones.
+At the beginning of the concert, Jagger took the stage to read excerpts from "Adonais", a poem by Percy Bysshe Shelley about the death of his friend John Keats.
+Stagehands then released hundreds of white butterflies from the stage area as a tribute to Jones.
+Afterwards, the band played a Johnny Winter song that was one of Jones's favourites, "I'm Yours and I'm Hers", with Taylor on slide guitar.